 Students make excellent progress in their social and employability skills through the wide range of opportunities on offer which develop these.
-These include scouts, independent travel, residential visits and Duke of Edinburgh's Award where a group of young people are working towards both bronze and silver awards.
-The trust now also has more students being entered for GCSE's than ever before and is achieving high success rates with these.
+These include opportunities for supported and independent travel, a wide range of differentiated residential visits and Duke of Edinburgh's Award where groups of young people work towards both bronze and silver awards.
+The trust continues to support more students being entered for GCSE's, year on year, and is achieving high success rates with these.

-There are reductions in the number of young people who are NEET (not in employment, education or training) due our innovative vocational pathways, especially Bridging the Gap.
+There are reductions in the number of young people who are NEET (Not In Employment, Education or Training) due our innovative vocational pathways, especially Bridging the Gap.
 This project continues to be successful in ensuring that a larger than average number of young people with SEN go on to paid employment in comparison to national statistics.